durul/DRL-Theme-Manager/README.md

 - Select the license that you wish to use, and hit "Next".

 ------------------------
-- If you are using Alcatraz, you should be able to download it from there.
-- If you aren't using Alcatraz, just type the commands below in terminal.
+- Just type the commands below in terminal.

   $ git clone https://github.com/durul/DRL-Theme-Manager.git